Install UCP for productionEstimated reading time: 5 minutes

 Run the following command:

 This runs the install command in interactive mode, so that you’re prompted for any necessary configuration values.
-To find what other options are available in the install command, check the reference documentation.
+To find what other options are available in the install command, including how to install UCP on a system with SELinux enabled, check the reference documentation.

 Custom Container Networking Interface (CNI) plugins